 When laying your garden path, we recommend wearing protective footwear such as steel toe-capped boots, as well as gloves, safety goggles and a dust mask when you are mixing up concrete.
 If you intend on using a vibrating plate compactor, be sure to wear ear-plugs to guard your ears.

 Wet or dry cement should be handled carefully, as it can cause irritation and burns.
 We suggest covering your skin and washing off any cement immediately if it makes contact to the skin.
 When lifting any patio slabs, take caution and if the slab is too heavy ask somebody for help.
-For more information or advice on how to appropriately lift heavy loads, We’d suggest reading the safe lifting tips guide provided by the NHS.

 Before you begin laying your garden path, it may be helpful to draw up a rough sketch of your home and garden to visualise the best layout for your path, and identify the areas you would like to be paved.